SocAIty/media-toolkit/Readme.md

 # Usage

-## Create a multimodal-file from any data type
+## Create a media-file from any data type
 The library automatically detects the data type and loads it correctly.

 ```python